Configuration

 -

-Click Create App and go to the App Credentials.
+Click Create App and navigate to the App Credentials section.

 -